salient-labs/toolkit/docs/Sync.md

-For a provider to perform sync operations on entities of a given type, it must also implement the entity's provider interface, which--aside from entities in namespaces with a registered [class resolver][SyncClassResolverInterface]--has the following name:
+For a provider to perform sync operations on entities of a given type, it must also implement the entity's provider interface, which--aside from entities in namespaces with a registered [helper][SyncNamespaceHelperInterface]--has the following name:

 ```
 <entity-namespace>\Provider\<entity>Provider